 - Reduce watering and fertilize lightly only if necessary.

 - Don’t place your basil plant very close to the window in winter.
-Make sure the leaves are not touching the windowpane directly to avoid cold injury.
+Ensure the leaves do not touch the windowpane directly to avoid cold injury.

 Start harvesting once your basil plant becomes a few inches tall.
 When you spot 3 to 5 sets of leaves, pick them from the top, leaving the set of the second leaves.
-Repeating the process every 10-14 days will make basil growing new shoots and producing a healthy specimen.
+Repeating the process every 10-14 days will make basil grow new shoots and produce a healthy specimen.

 - Carry out the indoor basil plant to your sunny porch, rooftop, or balcony when the weather is good, at least once a week.